sizovns/terraform_lern/README.md

 - Using local vars to create var from several vars.
 - Using join to create string with delimiter from a list

+## lesson-15

+Using local-exec (run local commands)

+- Using resource `null_resource`

+## lesson-16

+Using SSM Parameter Strore for storing passwords

+- How to store and get passwords from SSM
+- How to change passwords (using `keepers` and some variable)
+- How to use passwords on RDS